Inference From Visible Information And Background Knowledge: Positive Query Implication

-We first devise a schema that includes hidden relations that will store the computation tree of a generic alternating $\pspace$ machine.
-The constraints and the query will be used to restrict the hidden relations so as to guarantee that the encoding of the computation tree is correct.
-By ``generic'' we mean that the hidden relations and corresponding constraints will be independent of the tape size, number of control states, and transition function of the machine.
+The general idea of the reduction is to create schema, background theory, and query that together represent a ``universal machine'' for alternating $\pspace$.
+Then, given an alternating $\pspace$ machine $M$ encoded in the visible instance, an accepting computation tree of $M$ will be encoded by an arbitrary full instance that satisfies the background theory and violates the query --- that is, a witness of the failure of $\PSB$.
+We first devise the schema with hidden relations that will store the computation tree of a generic alternating $\pspace$ machine.
+The background theory and (the negation of) the query will be used to restrict the hidden relations so as to guarantee that the encoding of the computation tree is correct.
+By ``generic'' we mean that the hidden relations and corresponding background theory will be independent of the tape size, number of control states, and transition function of the machine.
 The visible instance will store the ``representation'' of an alternating $\pspace$ machine $M$ --- that is, an encoding of $M$ that can be calculated efficiently once $M$ is known.
 This will include the tape size and an encoding of the transition function.
 We will then give the reduction that takes an alternating polynomial space machine $M$ and instantiates all the visible relations with the encoding.
-The space bound on $M$ will allow us to create the tape size components of the visible instance efficiently.
+The space bound on $M$ will allow us to create the tape components in the visible instance efficiently.
 In contrast, the hidden relations will store aspects of a computation that can \emph{not} be computed easily from $M$.
 In summary, below we will be describe each part of the schema $\bfS$ for computation trees of a machine, along with the polynomial mapping that transforms a machine $M$ into data filling up the visible parts of the schema.